1999 US Open – Women's singles

 Serena Williams defeated Martina Hingis in the final, 6–3, 7–6(7–4) to win the women's singles tennis title at the 1999 US Open.
-It was her first major singles title, the first of an eventual Open Era joint-record six US Open titles, and the first of an eventual Open Era record 23 major singles titles.
-Williams became the first African American woman in the Open Era to win a singles major.
+It was her first major singles title, and the first of an eventual Open Era record 23 major women's singles titles.
+Williams was the first African American woman in the Open Era to win a singles major, and the first since Althea Gibson at the 1958 U.S. National Championships.

 Lindsay Davenport was the defending champion, but lost to Williams in the semifinals.